 Step 2: Which related objects do you want to include?

-As on the left hand side, you can also select which field to use as the external ID for each object.
+As on the left-hand side, you can also select which field to use as the external ID for each object.

 The <object-name> object has special handling and will always be cross-referenced by Gearset

-Some standard objects have specific requirements which make them hard to deploy (in particular, upsert doesn't work by default).
+Some standard objects have specific requirements that make them hard to deploy (in particular, upsert doesn't work by default).
 These include User, UserRole, RecordType and Group.
 In these cases, Gearset will sometimes apply special handling to make sure that the deployment works correctly.

 These records will be downloaded from both the source and target, and cross-referenced internally by Gearset (rather than by using Salesforce's external ID mechanism).